 In the 1960s and 1970s a new generation of people inspired by the human potential movement and the possibility of natural healing became interested in massage therapy once again.
 The Esalen Institute in California, which was established in 1962, developed its own style of Esalen massage.

 They called themselves massage therapists and the work they did "therapeutic massage" as a way to restoring the professional reputation of massage.

-Even today male customers call independent female massage therapists to ask about their massage services, hinting that they are interested in a happy ending by asking about "whole body massage", "full release massage" or extras.
+Even today male customers call independent female massage therapists to ask about their massage services, hinting that they are interested in a happy ending by asking about "whole body massage" or "extras".
 By explaining that it's a therapeutic massage, the practitioner lets them know not to expect a happy ending, and will usually get off the phone quickly, refusing to book them in any event.